-2.3.4 Customer acknowledges that it understands the federal Fair Credit Reporting Act provides that any person who knowingly or willfully obtains information from a Consumer reporting agency under false pretenses shall be fined under Title 18, or imprisoned for not more than two years, or both.
-The information contained in Consumer Reports is intended for the use of the Customer and shall not be disclosed to a third party unless otherwise permitted by law.
+2.3.4 Customer acknowledges that it understands the FCRA provides that any person who knowingly or willfully obtains information from a Consumer reporting agency under false pretenses shall be fined under Title 18, or imprisoned for not more than two years, or both.
+The information contained in Consumer Reports is intended for the use of Customer and shall not be disclosed to a third party except as otherwise permitted by law.

 2.4 EEO Certification.
-Customer certifies that any information contained in the Consumer Reports obtained by it will not be used in violation of federal or state equal employment opportunity laws or regulations or in violation of state or local ban-the-box, fair chance hiring, or related laws.
+Customer certifies that no information contained in the Consumer Reports obtained by it will be used in violation of federal or state equal employment opportunity laws or regulations or in violation of state or local ban-the-box, fair-chance-hiring, or related laws.

 2.5 Limited Use.
-Customer certifies it will request Reports only for its exclusive one-time use, holding them in strict confidence, and not disclosing them to third parties not involved in the employment, tenancy or business decision giving rise to the need for the Report.
+Customer certifies that it will request Reports only for its exclusive one-time use, hold them in strict confidence, and not disclose them to third parties not involved in the employment, tenancy or business decision giving rise to the need for the Report.

 2.6 Disclosure Requirement.

-2.6.1 When requesting a Report for Employment Purposes, Customer agrees to comply with 15 U.S.C. § 1681b by providing a clear and conspicuous written disclosure – in a document consisting solely of the disclosure – to each and every Consumer about whom it requests a Report prior to requesting said Report from GHRR.
-Customer additionally agrees to provide any disclosures required under relevant state and local consumer reporting, Fair Chance, and credit reporting laws prior to requesting a Report from GHRR.
+2.6.1 When requesting a Report for Employment Purposes, Customer agrees to comply with 15 U.S.C. § 1681b by providing a clear and conspicuous written disclosure – in a document consisting solely of the disclosure – to each and every Consumer about whom it requests a Report before requesting such Report from GHRR.
+Customer additionally agrees to provide any disclosures required under relevant state and local consumer reporting, fair-chance-hiring, and credit reporting laws before to requesting a Report from GHRR.

-2.6.2 When Customer utilizes GHRR’s electronic FCRA consent process with respect to any particular Consumer for the purpose of providing the statutorily mandated Disclosure, GHRR shall structure the online process so as to require the Consumer to receive an electronic version of the Disclosure prior to completing the order for a Consumer Report, provided however, in doing so Customer shall be deemed to have approved content of the Disclosure utilized by the electronic FCRA consent process.
+2.6.2 When Customer uses GHRR’s electronic FCRA consent process with respect to any particular Consumer for the purpose of providing the statutorily mandated Disclosure, GHRR shall structure the online process so as to require Consumer to receive an electronic version of the Disclosure before to completing the order for a Consumer Report, provided however, in doing so Customer shall be deemed to have approved the content of the Disclosure used by the electronic FCRA consent process.

 2.7 Authorization Requirement.
-When requesting a Report for Employment Purposes, Customer agrees to obtain the written Authorization of each and every Consumer about whom it requests a Report prior to requesting said Report from GHRR.
-When Customer utilizes GHRR’s electronic FCRA consent process with respect to any particular Consumer to obtain that Consumer’s Authorization to perform a background check, GHRR shall structure the online process so as to require the Consumer to provide his consent by electronic signature prior to completing the order for a Consumer Report.
+When requesting a Report for Employment Purposes, Customer agrees to obtain the written Authorization of each and every Consumer about whom it requests a Report before to requesting such Report from GHRR.
+When Customer uses GHRR’s electronic FCRA consent process with respect to any particular Consumer to obtain that Consumer’s Authorization to perform a background check, GHRR shall structure the online process so as to require Consumer to provide their consent by electronic signature before completing the order for a Consumer Report.

 2.8 Pre-Adverse Action Requirement.
-When requesting a Report for Employment Purposes, Customer agrees to follow and adhere to the conditions imposed by 15 U.S.C. § 1681b(b)(3) on Customers before taking adverse action based in whole, or in part, on the Report.
-Such conditions include: transmitting a Pre-Adverse Action letter to the Consumer that contains the name, address, and toll-free telephone number of GHRR; enclosing a copy of the Consumer Report with the letter; Enclosing a copy of A Summary of Your Rights Under the Fair Credit Reporting Act; allowing the Consumer a reasonable amount of time to respond to this pre-adverse notification before the adverse action is taken, taking into account weekends and intermediate holidays; and where Customer purchases from GHRR the service of transmitting a Pre-Adverse letter to the Consumer, Customer will be deemed to have approved the content of said letter.
-Unless otherwise agreed to in writing by the parties, said service can only be purchased on a Consumer-by-Consumer basis after the issuance of a Report.
+When requesting a Report for Employment Purposes, Customer agrees to follow and adhere to the conditions imposed on Customers by 15 U.S.C. § 1681b(b)(3) before taking adverse action based in whole, or in part, on the Report.
+Such conditions include: transmitting a Pre-Adverse Action letter to Consumer that contains the name, address, and toll-free telephone number of GHRR; enclosing a copy of the Consumer Report with the letter; Enclosing a copy of A Summary of Your Rights Under the Fair Credit Reporting Act; and allowing Consumer a reasonable amount of time to respond to this pre-adverse action notification before the adverse action is taken, taking into account weekends and intermediate holidays; and where Customer purchases from GHRR the service of transmitting a Pre-Adverse letter to Consumer, Customer will be deemed to have approved the content of said letter.
+Unless otherwise agreed to in writing by the parties, said service can be purchased only on a Consumer-by-Consumer basis after the issuance of a Report.

 2.9 Adverse Action Requirement.
 When requesting a Report for any permissible purpose, including Employment Purposes, Customer agrees to comply with the requirements of 15 U.S.C. § 1681m when taking an adverse action based in whole, or in part, on a Report.
-These requirements include: providing oral, written, or electronic notice to the Consumer of the adverse action; Providing the name, address and toll-free telephone number of GHRR to the Consumer; stating to the Consumer that GHRR did not make the decision to take the adverse action and is unable to provide the Consumer with the specific reasons why the adverse action was taken; notifying the Consumer of his/her right to obtain a free copy of the Consumer Report within sixty days and to dispute with GHRR the accuracy or completeness of any information in the Consumer Report furnished by GHRR; and where Customer purchases from GHRR the service of transmitting an Adverse Action letter to the Consumer, Customer will be deemed to have approved of the content of the letter.
-Said service can only be purchased on a Consumer-by-Consumer basis no sooner than five business days after the Pre-Adverse letter has been transmitted to the Consumer.
+These requirements include: providing oral, written, or electronic notice to Consumer of the adverse action; providing the name, address and toll-free telephone number of GHRR to Consumer; stating to Consumer that GHRR did not make the decision to take the adverse action and is unable to provide Consumer with the specific reasons why the adverse action was taken; notifying Consumer of their right to obtain a free copy of the Consumer Report within sixty days and to dispute with GHRR the accuracy or completeness of any information in Consumer Report furnished by GHRR; and where Customer purchases from GHRR the service of transmitting an Adverse Action letter to Consumer, Customer will be deemed to have approved of the content of the letter.
+Said service can only be purchased on a Consumer-by-Consumer basis no sooner than five business days after the Pre-Adverse Action letter has been transmitted to Consumer.

 2.12 Confidentiality & Data Security.
 Customer agrees to keep and maintain Consumer Information secure and confidential.
-Customer represents and warrants that it maintains a comprehensive data security plan that institutes all necessary and reasonable precautions for the protection of Consumer Information, including but not limited to, storing Consumer Information in a secure environment; transmitting Consumer Information in a secure manner; safeguarding of passwords used to access terminals and software applications that provide access to Consumer Information; destroying paper copies of Consumer Reports when no longer needed; limiting access to Reports to only those individuals who have executed Authorized Access Agreements; deactivating the user IDs and passwords of those who no longer need access to the Reports and notifying GHRR of the same.
-Should Customer request to receive Consumer Reports from GHRR by email, Customer agrees to accept responsibility for any claims arising out of the Customer’s use of unencrypted electronic communication.
-Notwithstanding any agreement previously entered into by the parties containing any term or condition to the contrary, the Customer expressly acknowledges and agrees that GHRR will maintain the confidentiality and security of its own consumer files, any Consumer Information contained therein, and any archival Reports maintained therein, in accordance with its own internal data security and confidentiality policies.
+Customer represents and warrants that it maintains a comprehensive data security plan that institutes all necessary and reasonable precautions for the protection of Consumer Information, including but not limited to, storing Consumer Information in a secure environment, transmitting Consumer Information in a secure manner, safeguarding passwords used to access terminals and software applications that provide access to Consumer Information, destroying paper copies of Consumer Reports that are no longer needed, limiting access to Reports to those individuals who have executed Authorized Access Agreements, and deactivating the user IDs and passwords of those who no longer need access to the Reports and notifying GHRR of the same.
+Should Customer request to receive Consumer Reports from GHRR by email, Customer agrees to accept responsibility for any claims arising out of Customer’s use of unencrypted electronic communication.
+Notwithstanding any agreement previously entered into by the parties containing any term or condition to the contrary, Customer expressly acknowledges and agrees that GHRR will maintain the confidentiality and security of its own consumer files, any Consumer Information contained therein, and any archival Reports maintained therein, in accordance with its own internal data security and confidentiality policies.

-2.13 Compliance Assessment Upon reasonable notice, Customer agrees to supply to GHRR Consumer Report-related documents maintained as to Consumers upon whom Reports were obtained, including copies of executed Disclosures and Authorizations, any pre-adverse and adverse action correspondence, as well as provide reasonable evidence of its compliance with applicable Federal and state statutes and regulations regarding Consumer data privacy in order to enable GHRR to satisfy its obligations under Federal and state laws and regulations as well as its vendor agreements.
+2.13 Compliance Assessment Upon reasonable notice, Customer agrees to supply to GHRR Consumer Report-related documents maintained as to Consumers about whom Reports were obtained, including copies of executed Disclosures and Authorizations and any pre-adverse action and adverse action correspondence, and to provide reasonable evidence of its compliance with applicable Federal and state statutes and regulations regarding Consumer data privacy in order to enable GHRR to satisfy its obligations under federal and state laws and regulations as well as its vendor agreements.

 2.14 Disposal of Consumer Information.
 Customer agrees to dispose of all Consumer Information in a manner reasonably calculated to protect against unauthorized access to or use of the Consumer Information in connection with its disposal.

-2.16 Customer not a re-seller.
-Customer certifies that it shall not request, obtain or use Reports for the purpose of re-selling, leasing, or renting the information, or otherwise providing information obtained from GHRR’s Background Screening Services, to any other person, whether alone, in conjunction with Customer’s own data, or otherwise in any service which is derived from the Reports, provided that, Customer may furnish (but not re-sell) Reports, or information contained therein, to a third party under the terms and conditions set forth or to a third party who is involved in the employment or other decision underlying the permissible purpose for Customer to obtain the Reports.
-Customer shall require any such third party to abide by the same terms and conditions required of Customer under the federal Fair Credit Reporting Act and related state statutes.
-Customer agrees to notify the Consumer of the existence of said relationship and secure the Consumer’s consent to provide the Report to the third party.
+2.16 Customer is not a reseller.
+Customer certifies that it shall not request, obtain or use Reports for the purpose of reselling, leasing, or renting the information, or otherwise providing information obtained from GHRR’s Background Screening Services, to any other person, whether alone, in conjunction with Customer’s own data, or otherwise in any service derived from the Reports, provided that, Customer may furnish (but not resell) Reports, or information contained therein, to a third party under the terms and conditions set forth or to a third party who is involved in the employment or other decision underlying the permissible purpose for Customer to obtain the Reports.
+Customer shall require any such third party to abide by the same terms and conditions required of Customer under the FCRA and related state statutes.
+Customer agrees to notify Consumer of the existence of said relationship and secure Consumer’s consent to provide the Report to the third party.
 Otherwise, Customer may not furnish Reports, or information contained therein, to any third person.

 2.17 Reaffirmation of Certifications.
 Customer certifies that each time it orders, accesses, or views a Report, it is reaffirming the above certifications.